panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 typeof missing === 'object' && missing !== null; // => false
 ```

-This constuction is verbose, but it trully assets if `missing` contains an object.
+This construction is verbose, but it truly assets if `missing` contains an object.

 ## 2. The type of an array